Open as a PDF (right click to save)

 - California has been the nation’s leading dairy state since 1993, when it surpassed Wisconsin in milk production.
 California is ranked first in the U.S. in the production of total milk, butter, ice cream, nonfat dry milk, and whey protein concentrate.
 California is second in cheese production.
 (CDFA)

-- California accounts for more than 20 percent of the United States’ milk production.
-In 2014, California produced 42.3 billion pounds of milk – more than one-fifth of the nation’s total production.
+- California accounts for more than 19.6% of the United States’ milk production.
+In 2015, California produced 40.9 billion pounds of milk – more than one-fifth of the nation’s total production.
 (CDFA)

 - California’s milk standards exceed federal standards because California processors add nonfat milk solids which offer improved taste and nutritional benefits.
 California milk exceeds the federal guidelines for the amounts of calcium and protein in each serving.